I will try to make this Lighthouse Animation Tutorial as simple as it could be by describing each object and animation used in this presentation.

-- A total of 5 Objects and 5 animations have been applied on the 1st and 2nd slide.
+- A total of 5 Objects and 5 animations have been applied on the 1st and 2nd slides.

-- A total of 3 Slides has been used.
+- A total of 3 Slides have been used.

 - 2nd Slide is completely empty.

-- 6 Rain GIF Pictures have been used for the Rain effect but place GIF files in the end after making the entire animation.
+- 6 Rain GIF Pictures have been used for the Rain effect but place GIF files at the end after making the entire animation.